Theydon Bois: The Avenue of Trees

 What is widely regarded as Theydon Bois' most iconic landmark is the 'Avenue of Trees' which lines Loughton Lane, one of its main roads.
 The oak trees were planted in the 1830s to, reputedly, celebrate the accession of Queen Victoria to the throne.
 Chairwoman of the City of London's Epping Forest Committee, said, “The Theydon avenue [has been] identified as the highest priority among the many other avenues of trees that the City of London currently looks after."

-A recent survey commissioned by the City of London, the responsible authority for the Green, found that four of the trees were required to be felled and others should be monitored.
+A survey commissioned by the City of London, the responsible authority for the Green, found that four of the trees were required to be felled and others should be monitored.

 Although felling was accepted as necessary, there was local concern about the visual impact that this would have on the village.
 A new line of trees, therefore, was planted in late 2010, set back from the current row.
 The semi-mature replacements will eventually dominate the site.
 The TBPC chairman, Robert Glozier, said, "The Avenue of Trees is an intrinsic part of the village.
 It has to be preserved not just for the short term but also the long term and the best way to do this is to have a parallel Avenue of Trees to take over".

 Some of the new trees have been sponsored as memorials, and details of these will be printed on an information board near the avenue.

 Events

 Several yearly events are observed in Theydon Bois.
 Of most note is the annual tradition of the Donkey Derby, which is usually held in July.
 The 26th consecutive event was held on 14 July 2013.
 The Derby involves children participating in donkey racing, which can be bet on in small-stakes.
 Individual races or the donkeys themselves can be sponsored in advance by villagers who are then offered the right to name the race or donkey respectively.
 Also included in the day are rides, games, stalls, donkey rides and food and drink tents.
 Profits made from the Donkey Derby are raised for the Theydon Bois Scouts, although have recently begun to benefit the local Girl Guides as well.
 The Donkey Derby was postponed from July until September for the first time in 2012 due to bad weather, although the rescheduled event also suffered from heavy rain and wind.

-Another annual tradition is the Open Gardens Day, which is held in the summer.
-The event, which is now in its 30th year, allows local residents to show private gardens to both local and external visitors.
+Another annual tradition is the Open Gardens Day, held in the summer, at which local residents show their private gardens to visitors.